micmejia/bible-dump/NKJV/Mark/Mark 2.md

 And some of the scribes were sitting there and reasoning in their hearts,

 ###### 7
-"Why does this _Man_ speak blasphemies like this?
+"Why does this Man speak blasphemies like this?
 Who can forgive sins but God alone?"

 ###### 8
 But immediately, when Jesus perceived in His spirit that they reasoned thus within themselves, He said to them, "Why do you reason about these things in your hearts?

 ###### 9
-Which is easier, to say to the paralytic, '_Your_ sins are forgiven you,' or to say, 'Arise, take up your bed and walk'?
+Which is easier, to say to the paralytic, 'Your sins are forgiven you,' or to say, 'Arise, take up your bed and walk'?

 ###### 10
 But that you may know that the Son of Man has power on earth to forgive sins"--He said to the paralytic,